mikeygii/Diamond_Case_Study/README.md

 # Diamond Case Study
+## File Contents
+Data Dictionary- Contains the fields used in the table and their definitions

 # Instructions
 ## Objective
 You own a diamond business and you have to replenish your inventory.
 You have $5,000,000